dgn/istio-maistra/tests/integration/README.md

   -istio.test.kube.helm.valuesFile string
         Helm values file.
 This can be an absolute path or relative to chartDir.
 Only valid when deploying Istio. (default "test-values/values-e2e.yaml")

+  -istio.test.kube.helm.iopFile string
+        IstioOperator spec file.
+This can be an absolute path or relative to test's workDir.
+Defaults to "iop-integration-test-defaults.yaml", which resides in tests/integration/ and is symlinked into workDir.

   -istio.test.kube.minikube
         Indicates that the target environment is Minikube.
 Used by Ingress component to obtain the right IP address.
 This also pertains to any environment that doesn't support a LoadBalancer type.
 ```